mbhung101/aeromap/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

+When looking at the dataset, I confess I had no idea how to approach it.
+The dataset didn't look like any I'd seen before so I did some research on what kind of visualization would even be able of representing the data.
+After learning a little about graph theory, I found an appropriate tool kit in vis-js that had been ported to React, my frontend framework of choice.
+Vis js specializes in network visualizations and had a fairly simple customization for nodes/edges.

+In terms of actual design choice, there certainly was alot to be represented.
+I opted to utilize labels as little as possible and use a color scheme with a sidepanel key.
+Edges only required one color, since all the listed types were the same, I didn't feel the need to represent that.
+Nodes needed a lot of characterization so just as a placeholder given the limited time I had, I decided to have the broader object classification as the fill color and the border to denote the subtypes.

 Below you will find some information on how to perform common tasks.<br>
 You can find the most recent version of this guide [here](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md).